 Departing Qantas Business or First passengers from Dallas/Ft.
 Worth airport have access to a Qantas lounge in the D gates.
 Let me clear by first saying that this is not a Qantas Club, Business Lounge, or Qantas First Lounge – this is “make shift” lounge for Qantas passengers, operated by a third party.
 It’s actually in a long hallway of separate lounges for multiple international airlines, British Airways, Emirates, Lufthansa and more includes.
 Because it isn’t actually a Qantas operated lounge, it’s sub-optimal at best.
+The DFW Qantas lounge was a nice place to sit and relax, but nothing special.

 Post from RICOH THETA. – Spherical Image – RICOH THETA